 If you think about it, most things you say in a conversation are a response to what someone else just said.
 Arbor simply captures that information and uses it to help you make sense of very large conversations.
 Ever get confused when many people respond to a message at around the same time?
 Arbor makes that situation coherent.

-Are you technically inclined?
-You may be interested in our technical overview, which digs a lot deeper into the parts of Arbor and how they work.
+If you're technically inclined, you may be interested in the more technical overview, which digs a lot deeper into the parts of Arbor and how they work.

 Check out our getting started guide to take Arbor for a test drive!